Vegan Brioche Hot Cross Buns

-Cover your tin with a damp tea towel and leave it in a warm area to rest for another 30 min - 1 hour.
-The dough should increase in size by around 20-50%.
+Cover your tin with a tea towel and leave it in a warm place to rest for at least 1 hour.
+The buns should increase in size by around 50%.

-Bake the buns for 30-40 minutes (if you used a loaf tin) or for 15-20 minutes if you used a square/rectangular tin.
-The surface should be golden brown and when you insert a skewer into one of the middle buns, there shouldn't be any wet dough on it.
+Bake the buns for 22-25 minutes or until the surface is a deep golden brown.
+If you insert a toothpick between two of the middle buns, there shouldn't be any uncooked dough on it.

-When the brioche hot cross buns are still hot, brush the top with sweetener or jam.
-Allow them to rest for 15 minutes then turn them on a wire rack and cool.
+When the brioche hot cross buns are still hot, brush the surface with the glaze.
+Allow them to rest in the pan for 20 minutes then turn them on a wire rack and cool.

 Store the buns in an airtight container at room temperature for 2 days, in the fridge up to 5 days or in the freezer for up to 1 month.

-* Instant yeast doesn't need to be 'activated' or 'bloomed' beforehand.
-However, if you use active dry yeast, you'll need to increase the yeast to 1 ⅓ tbsp and combine it with warm milk and a pinch of sugar beforehand.
+- I used instant yeast that doesn't need to be 'bloomed' beforehand.
+However, if you use any other type of yeast (such as active dry), combine it with the warm milk from the recipe beforehand.
 Wait until it bubbles then use it in the recipe.
-If you use another type of yeast, you may need a different quantity.